The P\'olya-Tchebotarev problem with semiclassical external fields: Critical Measures and Critical Sets

 where $\dd s$ is the complex line element. \end{proposition} \begin{proof} The key point here is that a critical measure $\mu$ satisfies an algebraic equation of the form \eqref{QuadEq}.
 Furthermore, by definition of the class $\Mcal_1^\phi(\C)$, the critical measure $\mu$ has finite log energy and therefore it cannot have mass points.
 Once these properties are known, the proof follows in the same way as in the proof of the analogous result \cite[Proposition~3.8]{Kuijlaars2015}, so we skip the details. \end{proof}

 With Proposition~\ref{QuadDiffChar} at hand, we are able to establish some additional information on the support of critical measures.

 \begin{corollary} Let $\mu$ be a critical measure.
-The support of $\mu$ is a compact set made of a finite union of analytic arcs, that do not contain any of the poles of $\Phi$. \end{corollary} \begin{proof} Thanks to Proposition~\ref{QuadDiffChar}, we already know that $\supp\mu$ is a union of analytic arcs, and it remains to prove \begin{enumerate}[(1)] \item this union is over finitely many arcs, \item $\supp\mu$ is compact, \item $\supp\mu$ does not contain poles of $\Phi$. \end{enumerate}
+The support of $\mu$ is a compact set made of a union of analytic arcs, that do not contain any of the zeroes of $Q$. \end{corollary} \begin{proof} Thanks to Proposition~\ref{QuadDiffChar}, we already know that $\supp\mu$ is a union of analytic arcs, and it remains to prove \begin{enumerate}[(1)] \item $\supp\mu$ is compact, \item $\supp\mu$ does not contain poles of $\Phi$. \end{enumerate}